 “Dr. Shafer has always been willing to help me out in making connections, writing recommendation letters, and encouraging me through my classes,” Viotto said.

 Adding to the support she has received through faculty members, Viotto expressed how the graduate program will benefit her future.

 “I would say that on the professional track,” Viotto said, “my goal was to just learn things that would make me transition easier into the job market.
 I wanted to have one last opportunity to get a really good internship, and I think that is coming up for me next semester.”

-Upon completion of her master’s degree in August 2013, Viotto says that the impact of the program will be a reflection of her personality and dedication to her education, which will ultimately pay dividends.
+Completing her master's degree in August 2013, Viotto said the impact of the program has been a reflection of her personality and dedication to her education, which has ultimately paid dividends.

 “I am prepared, I am older,” Viotto said, “and I think I have developed better relationships with people that are willing to push me in the right direction.
 I think being able to put on your resume that you got a master’s degree shows that you are really dedicated to something.”